-- ONLY an authorized service technician should connect equipment to the OBD II connection port in order to diagnose or service your vehicle. - If unauthorized equipment is connected to the OBD II connection port, such as a driver-behavior tracking device, it may: - Be possible that vehicle systems, including safety related systems, could be impaired or a loss of vehicle control could occur that may result in an accident involving serious injury or death. - Access, or allow others to access, information stored in your vehicle systems, including personal information.
+- ONLY an authorized service technician should connect equipment to the OBD II connection port in order to diagnose or service your vehicle. - If unauthorized equipment is connected to the OBD II connection port, such as a driver-behavior tracking device, it may: - Be possible that vehicle systems, including safety related systems, could be impaired or a loss of vehicle control could occur that may result in an accident involving serious injury or death.

+• Access, or allow others to access, information stored in your vehicle systems, including personal information.

-For further information, refer to "Privacy Practices - If Equipped With Uconnect 8.4 Radio" and "Uconnect CyberSecurity" in "All About Uconnect Access" in your Owner's Manual Radio Supplement and "Cybersecurity" in "Understanding Your Instrument Panel" in your Owner's Manual on the DVD.
+For further information, refer to "Privacy Practices - If Equipped With Uconnect 8.4 Radio" and "Uconnect CyberSecurity" in "All About Uconnect Access" in your Owner's Manual Radio Supplement and "Cybersecurity" in "Understanding Your Instrument Panel".